inkandfeet/inkshop/README.md

 ## Open threads the architecture isn't decided on yet.
 - Structure for GDPR dump.
 JSON?
 Zip?
 - Structure for full-system export/import.
 JSON?
 Zip?
-- Handle opt-in separately from transactional?
 - Import flow for people who don't have double-opt-in records.
-- Transactional emails - how out is opted out?
-(Everything vs subsciption is the most common pattern, but what's the simpler solution?)
-- Resubscribe flow.
-If you unsubscribe, then sign up again, can I send you an email to get you back on my list?
-(Probably add confirmation to the signup flow).
-- Capitalizing first names - better to do it in the template, or the source data?